Task-Distributionally Robust Data-Free Meta-Learning

-\textbf{Different choices of $\boldsymbol{\mathcal{L}_{\rm task}}$ for new tasks and interpolated memory tasks.}\ For newly generated tasks, we employ a distillation loss, minimizing the Kullback–Leibler (KL) divergence between the predictions of the meta-learner and the pre-trained model.
-This approach leverages the rich supervision available from the pre-trained model.
-For interpolated memory tasks, we use a cross-entropy loss against hard labels, given the mismatch between label spaces of interpolated tasks and those of the pre-trained models:
+\textbf{Different $\boldsymbol{\mathcal{L}_{\rm task}}$ for new tasks and interpolated memory tasks.}\ For newly synthesized tasks, we employ a distillation loss that minimizes the Kullback–Leibler (KL) divergence between the predictions of the task-specific model $\mathcal{A}[{\mathbf{D}}^{\rm s};\boldsymbol{\theta}_{\mathcal{A}}]$ and the pre-trained model $M$.
+This approach leverages the \textit{dark knowledge} embedded in the soft-label outputs of pre-trained models \cite{hu2023learning}.
+For interpolated memory tasks (marked with $\Tilde{\ \ }$ in \cref{eq:ltask}), we use a cross-entropy (CE) loss with hard labels, due to the mismatch between label spaces of interpolated tasks and those of the pre-trained models.